gomasch/DotNetMasterPassword/README.md

 # DotNetMasterPassword
 .NET Implementation of the Master Password Algorithm

-This is an independent C# implementation of the Master Password Algorithm http://masterpasswordapp.com/.
+This is an independent implementation for Windows in C# of the Master Password Algorithm http://masterpasswordapp.com/.

-Not very polished so far, but it works.
+The original master password apps and the concept is from Maarten Billemont, Lyndir.
+The repository here is just an independent implementation in .NET from a different author.

+The basic idea is that you remember just one secret password that is never stored anywhere.
+You dynamically generate individual passwords for each site that you use.
+The list of sites that you use can be saved or re-entered on different devices (e.g. your smartphones and pads) and machines (your PCs/Macs at home or at work).
+Provided that the apps use the same algorithm and the same base data (your global name, your one master password, name of the site, counter and passwordtype for the site) the passwords can be dynamically recreated everywhere.
+If a site is hacked then only that one specific password is compromised, not your other passwords.
+This rests on a specific cryptographic one-way-algorithm that makes it very hard to guess the master password from the site specific password.
+This is a brilliant concept IMO.

 Project Overview (all .NET):
 * MonoMasterPasswordLib - contains basic algorithm, see http://masterpasswordapp.com/algorithm.html for detailed description of the algorithm.
 * ConsoleMasterPassword - command line client (.NET 4.5)
-* WpfMasterPassword - simplistic WPF Windows App (.NET 4.5)
+* WpfMasterPassword - simple WPF Windows App (.NET 4.5)
-* MonoMacMasterPassword - simplistic Mac App built with Xamarin Studio and XCode (Mono 4.0.0)
+* MonoMacMasterPassword - simplistic Mac App built with Xamarin Studio and XCode (Mono 4.0.0).
+  Maarten Billemont also has a Mac app though at http://masterpasswordapp.com/, please consider that instead.

 Tools used:
 * Windows: Visual Studio 2015